 Why have people been evacuated?

-This has led to many people leaving Afghanistan as quickly as possible.
+This has led to many people leaving as quickly as possible.
 The UK has flown people from Kabul's airport to safety.

 What is government’s support for Afghan citizens?